AMReX-Astro/Castro/docs_new/source/FlowChart.rst

-The integration coefficients are stored in the vectors , , and , and the stage updates are stored in the  .
+The integration coefficients are stored in the vectors , , and , and the stage updates are stored in the MultiFab .

 Here is the single-level algorithm.
 We use the same notation as in the CTU flowchart.